MemoryofLight/startup/README.md

 You can pass functions to other functions as parameters basically you can do anything to a function you can do to a variable and I don't like that at all Inner functions - functions can be declared within other functions.
 YUCK.
+Arrow functions - (optional parameters) => return statement (use brackets if you have more than one statment of executing code in your arrow function)

 ### Loops
 same for, while, do while